For anyone who knows me well, the title of this post may sound odd. This is a picture of chocolate lava cake, right? Sort of…

 - Preheat oven to 450 degrees.
 Slowly melt the chocolate and butter together in the microwave in a glass bowl... checking about every 30 seconds as you don't ever want to burn the chocolate.

-- In a separate bowl, combine the eggs, yolks, sugar and vanilla.
-Beat with a hand mixer on high for 8-10 minutes.
-This seems excessive, but you are looking for a texture of marshmallow cream.
+- In a stand mixer fitted with the whisk attachment, combine the eggs, yolks, sugar and vanilla.
+Beat on high speed for about 5 minutes.
+When finished the texture of will be that of marshmallow cream.
 The eggs, sugar and vanilla will turn pale yellow, thicken and increase in volume quite a bit.

-- Gently fold in the melted chocolate and butter mixture and the tablespoon of flour.
+- Remove the stand mixer bowl and gently fold in the melted chocolate and butter mixture and the tablespoon of flour into the beaten egg and sugar mixture.
 Generously butter four (6 oz.) ramekin dishes.
 Divide batter evenly among the dishes.
 Bake on center rack of oven for about 8 minutes.
 Outer edges will be set, but center will still be giggly.

 - If desired, allow to cool for 5 minutes and invert onto dessert plates to serve.
-I personally make a mess when I do this (see above photo) so I usually serve them straight out of their baking dishes.
+I personally make a mess when I do this (see above photo) so I usually serve them straight out of their baking dishes, topped with whipped cream and strawberries.

 - Whipped Cream